Track and Trace (DHL Supply Chain)

 - This API has two calls, the first returns a list of orders matching the key and country.
 A second API is then called with a unique reference to return the order details.

-The order types available are Purchase Order, Customer Order, Warehouse Order and Transport Order.
+The order types available are Customer Order, Warehouse Order and Transport Order.

 Documents and POD documents